walles/headsetharry/README.md

 # TODO Before Getting Beta Users
 * Somehow try to help / inform the user if the language they want has no TTS available.
-* Verify that we work properly with a wired headset connected
 * Add a `.travis.yml` configuration to lint, Findbugs and run the unit tests
-* Make up a release process and document it
 * Think about whether we think we'll survive app upgrades
 * Think about whether we think we'll survive device reboots
 * Set app version name from `git` somehow
+* Make up a release process and document it

 # TODO Before Releasing on Android Market
 * Add a license